MagnetosphereLabs/VortexVault/README.md

 ### Direct Share (peer-to-peer, encrypted, no file servers)
 Vortex Vault includes **Direct Share**: a practical way to transfer a file directly between devices without uploading it to a third-party storage service.

-<video src="VortexVaultSecureSend.mp4" width="720" controls></video>

 - **Peer-to-peer transfer over WebRTC DataChannels**
 - **No file hosting, no upload server, no storage backend**
 - Application-layer encryption **in addition to** WebRTC transport encryption
 - Receiver can either:
-  - **download the decrypted file to their device** if they directly visit a share link in their browser), or
+  - **download the file to their device** (if they open the share link without a vault loaded), or
-  - **import directly into their vault** if they already loaded their .vault file.
+  - **import directly into their vault** (if they already have a vault open)

 In Vortex Vault you can click direct share on any file, then switch it to receive mode.
 From there you can simply paste the link sent to you and then send your generated link back to the sender.

 Direct Share is built for real-world usability: generate a link, the receiver opens it, sends back a reply link, and the file transfers directly between browsers securely across the internet.